Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 **What's next for Ali?**

 Generally I want to continue my career as a software engineer, diligently cultivating those engineering skills that are independent of  specialization.
 I also want to focus on growing my technical skills in ML and data science more broadly.

-I think what attracts me to data science is how it's inherently problem driven.
-Garbage in, garbage out i.e.: In any good project that involves data; data must be collected with intention.
-There are questions being asked, insights to be extracted in order to make informed decisions about a real problem.
-Also, decades of research from brilliant mathematicians, statisticians, and computer scientists have gone into this field.
-All this to say modern libraries make it pretty easy to build really 'powerful', and potentially useful models.

 Career wise, I hope I'll get an opportunity to use these skills in a setting that lets me work on interesting and real problems, something like a public sector position.
-I would also love to continue my education in something like an applied/intersectional   data science program.
-A dream program for example would be UChicago's Masters in Computational Analysis and Public Policy.

 ## Noteworthy Courses